What You'll Find on This Page

 Many couples ask us whether "tipping" the officiant is customary.
 Reverend Gary is a professional wedding officiant, and charges accordingly for his services.
 If you think Reverend Gary did a great job and went above and beyond your expectations, then a gratuity is certainly appropriate.
 Although a gratuity is never expected, it is always very much appreciated when one is received.
 As with many other wedding vendors, we commonly see tips of 10-15% of our total fee.

 In order to get married in New York State, you must first obtain a Marriage License.
 Even for an elopement, a license is required.
 Licenses from other states are not valid in the State of New York.
+If your wedding is taking place outside of New York State, you should be sure to check with local authorities for Marriage License requirements well in advance of your wedding date.

 The Best Advertising is a Satisfied Client